GregoireARichard/Url-Shortener/README.md

 - We've been taught to do so, so that's how it'll be.

 # We have used barely two tutorials for this :
-- the first one from "primFx" in french for the sign in/up/out interface, it's been largely modified since then, see here : http://www.primfx.com/tuto-php-creer-espace-membre-1-3-inscription-156/
+- the first one from "primFx" in french for the sign in/up/out interface, it's been widely modified since then, see here : http://www.primfx.com/tuto-php-creer-espace-membre-1-3-inscription-156/
-- the second and last one is from Pujann see here : http://pujann.com.np/create-url-shortener-tutorial.php?i=1 Only few parts of the tutorials have been used as it only gave us an idea of what to do, and we didn't use at all the same way.
+- the second and last one is from Pujann, in English see here : http://pujann.com.np/create-url-shortener-tutorial.php?i=1 Only few parts of the tutorials have been used as it only gave us an idea of what to do, and we didn't use at all the same way.

 # How does this work ?